zarni99/redtriage/README.md

 - **minimal**: Basic checks and cleanup actions
 - **standard**: Default level - comprehensive but conservative
 - **paranoid**: Aggressive checks and cleanup (may produce false positives)

+## Tiered Prompting

+RedTriage now features a sophisticated tiered prompting system for handling large numbers of artifacts:

+### First-Tier Prompt
+When artifacts are found, you're presented with three options for each category:
+- **Yes**: Clean all artifacts in the category
+- **No**: Skip cleaning all artifacts
+- **Selective**: Enter the second-tier prompt for more control

+### Second-Tier Prompt
+If you choose "Selective" in the first tier, you can select:
+- **All**: Clean all items in this category
+- **None**: Skip all items in this category
+- **Interactive**: Select items individually with toggling interface
+- **Range**: Specify numeric ranges of items to clean
+- **Filter**: Filter items by pattern using shell wildcards

+### Benefits
+- **Progressive Disclosure**: Only shows details when needed
+- **Efficiency**: Quickly handle groups of artifacts
+- **Flexibility**: Multiple methods to select specific artifacts
+- **Safety**: Better visibility and control over what's being cleaned

+This system makes RedTriage much more practical for scenarios with numerous artifacts, allowing you to focus on critical items while maintaining control over the cleanup process.

 ## Detection Categories